MayThazinKhin/python-mobile-automation/README.md

-# Appium Mobile Automation with Facebook App
+# Python Mobile Automation

-This project demonstrates how to use Appium for mobile automation on an Android device.
-The script automates logging into the Facebook app, navigating to the menu, and changing the device orientation.
+This project demonstrates how to do mobile automation in Python using Appium, UiAutomator2 and Celery.

 ## Prerequisites